-There are also other bizaare and inexplicable inconsistencies in the descriptions of God, such as when God “wrestles” with Jacob until dawn, apparently – although omnipotent – unable to defeat him.
+There are also other bizarre and inexplicable inconsistencies in the powers of God, such as when God “wrestles” with Jacob until dawn, apparently – although omnipotent – unable to defeat him.
 God subsequently renames Jacob “Israel” (even he had already previously renamed Jacob “Israel”) and gave him the land of Israel, even though God had previously given him the very same land.
 Seriously God?

 Women, especially in the Old Testament, are also repeatedly raped without consequence.
 The “great men” of the Bible also repeatedly introduce their wives as their “sister” so other men can, well, rape them or take advantage of them.

 The Bible has no prohibition on slavery, which is viewed as completely commonplace.
 Even Jesus does not condemn slavery in any way, but essentially instructs slaves to behave their masters.
 Three examples of what Jesus had to say about slavery:

 - Slaves, obey your earthly masters with deep respect and fear.
 Serve them sincerely as you would serve Christ.
 (Ephesians 6:5 NLT)